Outstandinggirl13/product-preview-card-component-main/README.md

     }
 }
 ```
-Initial screen displayed when the user enters the webpage on the Samsung Galaxy A51/71:
+Now, when a user enters the webpage on the Samsung Galaxy A51/71, the screen is displayed as follows:

 <img src="./screenshots/fixed-Samsung-Galaxy-A51_71-cropped.png" alt="Initial screen on the Samsung Galaxy A51/71 with the footer issue" width="914">